 Skip to main content

-Object Storage API is an interface for managing resources in a code-based programmatic manner.
+Object Storage API is an interface for programmatic resource management using code.

-When utilizing the API provided by Object Storage, you can handle tasks that are difficult to perform with the console, such as controlling large amounts of buckets and objects or repetitive and automated tasks.
-You can use KakaoCloud's Object Storage as a code base through REST API and Openstack Swift Client.
+By utilizing the APIs provided by Object Storage, you can handle tasks that are difficult to perform via the console, such as controlling large volumes of buckets and objects, or executing repetitive and automated operations.
+KakaoCloud’s Object Storage can be accessed programmatically using the REST API or the OpenStack Swift client.

 info

-• Responses to API requests are provided in JSON format.
+• API responses are returned in JSON format.

-• To use the API, an access key and authentication token (API authentication token) are required.
+• To use the API, you need an access key and a user authentication token (API auth token).

-• Before using the API, you must first create an access key and receive a authentication token (API authentication token) through it.
+• Before using the API, you must first generate an access key, which is then used to obtain the user authentication token (API auth token).

-• Examples of how to use the Object Storage API are written with the CURL client.
-For a details of Curl, please refer to the CURL Guide.
+• Examples of how to use the Object Storage API are written using the CURL client.
+For detailed usage of CURL, refer to the CURL guide.

 API model

-Object Storage's API model consists of the following five elements.
+The API model of Object Storage consists of the following five components:

 {

-objectCount:int // Number of objects belonging to the bucket
+objectCount: int, // Number of objects in the bucket

-acl: [AccessControlList] // Access permissions to the bucket
+acl: [AccessControlList] // Access control list for the bucket

 }